Fluffy Pancakes Recipe

 • Flip over and cook 1-2 more minutes on the other side.
 Remove to a plate and cover with a clean kitchen towel.
 Repeat with the rest of the batter until all pancakes are cooked.

-• Serve warm with butter, real maple syrup or any other favorite toppings.
+• Serve warm with butter, pure maple syrup or any other favorite toppings.

 Recipe Notes: